Contributing to pydeck

 Submitting a PR

 Deck.gl will run a suite of local tests both on commit and on push.
 On push, deck.gl will run browser tests, which will take a bit longer than the commit hook tests.
 Ideally, these tests will pass locally before you push your branch to GitHub.
-Once pushed, tests will also run on Travis CI.
+Once pushed, tests will also run on CI.
 Generally the deck.gl team will review your PR within 2-3 days.

 Before submitting a PR, you should run make test to verify that your Python tests pass locally.
-It may be helpful to run pip install -e . to rebuild pydeck locally.
+It may be helpful to run uv pip install -e . to rebuild pydeck locally.
 If you need to rebuild @deck.gl/json or @deck.gl/jupyter-widget, you can run yarn bootstrap or the webpack commands within their individual directories.

 Building the documentation